Bussyslim/Javascript_Calculator/README.md

-## How to create a calculator using Html, Css & JavaScript
+## A basic calculator using Html, Css & JavaScript